ki4oir/Java-Learning/README.md

 # Java-Learning
-For me to practice writing Java code
+This area is just for me to practice writing Java code.
+Code is courtesy of Oracle.com and Colorado Technical Institute Online.